-How We Charge For Advisory Services Covered in This Brochure
+How Fees for Advisory Services Covered in This Brochure Are Charged

-Except with respect to the Vantage Program and certain Private Funds as discussed below, Clients generally pay an annual Advisory fee based on a percentage of assets (the "Advisory Account Fee," the "fee," or the "Advisory fee").
-The actual fee paid for an Advisory account is set forth on the fee schedule(s) that is part of the Advisory Agreement between Stifel and the Client for that account.
+Except with respect to the Vantage Program, Clients generally pay an annual Advisory fee based on a percentage of assets (the "Advisory Account Fee," the "fee," or the "Advisory fee").
+The actual fee paid for an Advisory account is set forth on the fee schedule(s) that is part of the Advisory Agreement with the Client for that account.
 The rates set forth in these brochures with respect to each Advisory Program represent the maximum recommended rate that may be charged for the Program.
-Actual fees charged for accounts in the Program, may be negotiated or discounted in Stifel's sole discretion and therefore may differ from those outlined in the fee schedules outlined above.
+Actual fees charged for accounts in the Program, may be negotiated or discounted in Century, Stifel's and, if applicable, the Adviser's discretion and therefore may differ from those outlined in the fee schedules outlined above.
 A Client may pay more or less than seemingly-similarly situated Clients depending on the particular circumstances of the Client, such as the pricing model, the size and scope of the Client relationship, additional or differing levels of service and the asset class to which each Portfolio is attributable.
 Clients that negotiate fees with different tiers, including flat fees, may end up paying a higher fee than as set forth in the applicable fee schedule set forth above as a result of fluctuations in the amount of the client's assets under management and account performance.